ruby/ruby-infra-recipe/README.md

 sudo eix-update # to be automated too
 ```

-### Ubuntu (jammy, arm64-neoverse-n1)

-We applied [a workaround](https://github.com/ruby/spec/issues/1095#issuecomment-1770537299) to setup `/etc/resolv.conf` properly in Ubuntu jammy on the arm64-neoverse-n1 server.

 ### Run hocho

 The specified domain is equivalent with the `Host <ip address>` in the `~/.ssh/config`.